 Doctors use several tests to diagnose PE.
 These include:

 - Combination imaging studies: A computed tomography (CT) scan of the chest in combination with Doppler ultrasound of the legs has become the safest, quickest and best overall method to diagnose a PE.

 - Chest X-ray: Doctors usually order a chest X-ray.
 This test shows a picture of your chest and lungs.
 It helps doctors rule out other reasons for your symptoms.

 - Electrocardiogram (ECG): An ECG can help distinguish a PE from a heart attack.

-Treatment for PE and VTE involves "thinning" of blood (called anticoagulation).
-Anticoagulant medications, which may be given intravenously or orally, help the body to break down formed blood clots.
-Anticoagulation medications also help to prevent the formation of new blood clots.
-Most patients receive at least 3 months of anticoagulation therapy after being diagnosed with a PE.
-Some patients may require lifelong anticoagulation medicines.
+- Anticoagulant medications: Treating PE and VTE often involves thinning your blood on an ongoing basis.
+We may give anticoagulant (blood-thinning) medications intravenously (as an infusion through an IV, into the vein) or orally (by mouth).
+These medicines help your body break down formed blood clots.
+They also prevent new blood clots from forming.
+Most patients receive at least three months of anticoagulation therapy after a PE.
+Some patients require lifelong anticoagulation medicines.